safeautonomy/WebGSN/README.md

 * It's a template.
 Please edit the nodes and create a new safety case!

 1. Right-click to select an action. (add node, delete node…etc.)
-2. `Delete node` delete a single node, `Delete Tree` is to delete all nodes below the node you’ve selected.
+2. Use `Delete node` to delete a single node; `Delete Tree` is to delete all nodes below the node you’ve selected.
-3. After the Delete, first scroll down and press `Update JSON` and then press `Create Safety Case` button to create your own safety case..
+3. After the deletion, first scroll down and press `Update JSON` and then press `Create Safety Case` button to create your own safety case.
-4. After the new treemodel is successfully added, You’d be asked to change the **Topic**, input field would show up, type in new topic and click `Change Topic`.
+4. After the new tree model is successfully added, You’ll be asked to change the **Topic** where the input field appears.
+Enter your new topic and click `Change Topic`.
 5. When you see the page reload back to the template, please search your safety case by typing the **Topic** in the search bar (on the top of the website).
-6. To add a new node outside of treemodel, by double clicking the background.
+6. To add a new node outside of tree model, simply double-click the background.
 7. Hover to an existing node, ` + ` would show up, click to add a new node below.
 8. After pressing ` + `, you would be asked to define the type of the node, By changing **Type**, node would be shaped into different notation.
  The format is provided :